francistor/yaas/doc/readme.md

 avoiding wait times between request and response.
 This multiplex feature over the same connection is implemented in http2, and probably Diameter and Radius will become slowly out of favor.

-Yaas is built in with scala and Akka.
+Yaas is built in scala and Akka.

 Yaas starts up as a process with multiple "Handlers", each one being an Akka Actor, which may be registered to receive certain types of Diameter/Radius messages and also send Diameter/Radius